Effectiveness of a Home-Based Eccentric-Exercise Program on the Torque-Angle Relationship of the Shoulder External Rotators: A Pilot Study

 Digital Object Identifier (DOI)

 Uhl, Timothy L.; Rice, Thomas; Papotto, Brianna M.; and Butterfield, Timothy A., "Effectiveness of a Home-Based Eccentric-Exercise Program on the Torque-Angle Relationship of the Shoulder External Rotators: A Pilot Study" (2017).
-Rehabilitation Sciences Faculty Publications.
+Physical Therapy Faculty Publications.
 66.